hirosh7/jenkins_sample/docs/general_setup.rst

    # Replace 'status' above with 'start', 'restart', or 'stop'
    # to start, restart, or stop SSH service.

-   # to config the SSH server, e.g., listening port, root access, run command:
+   # If desired, to config the SSH server, e.g., listening port, root access, run command:
    sudo nano /etc/ssh/sshd_config

    # Then to get changes to take effect, restart the service